Sit and listen closely.

 We left the pier and headed towards the shopping district a few blocks up.
 We made our way to the end of the street to check out Barnes and Nobles.
-I wanted to pick up a copy of Ken Ilgunas "Trespassing Across America" I have quite a few books to read, so I will wait for the paperback version of it.
-His other book, Walden on Wheels, is an excellent read, which partly inspired me to research the possibility of living in a Bus.
-He lived in a van during college to save on room and board.
+I wanted to pick up a copy of Ken Ilgunas "Trespassing Across America".
+His other book, Walden on Wheels, is an excellent read that inspired me to research the possibility of living in a Bus.
+Having lived in a van during college to save on room and board, he made van life work for him.
 Definitely check him out!!

-I sat down on one of the chairs in the store, to put on socks, as I was just wearing my shoes.
-It was starting to give me a blistery hot spot.
+I sat down on one of the chairs in the store, and grabbed socks out of my backpack to put on, as I was just wearing my shoes.
+I was starting to get a blistery hot spot.
 I looked at my black socks, and noticed the big bleach stain on the bottom of the right one.
-Or the left one maybe.
+Maybe it was the left one.
 Who can ever tell with socks?

-"See this mom, this is from my girlfriend in Rainy City.
+"See this mom?
+This is from Rainy City Girl.
 I was so mad when it happened."
-My mom asks "Why?"
+"Why?"
+My mom asked.

 "She spilled the bleach in front of the washer and didn't clean it up.
 I stepped in it."
-She says, "So?"
+She says, "So?
+What does it matter?"